eMedicine Specialties > Emergency Medicine > Special Aspects of Emergency Medicine

 Emergency Department Care - Pain Management

-Care for patients in a palliative acute care setting is primarily concerned with symptom relief.
-At times, specific treatment aimed at an acute condition is appropriate.
-For these situations, other sections of this text or other references should be consulted.
-This section focuses on treatment strategies for pain, the most common symptom in patients receiving palliative care.
 Pain is the most common symptom of patients with cancer who are in palliative care and seeking acute care.
 Other patients in palliative care may also experience continuous or intermittent pain, and the principles of treatment are the same.
-The WHO has disseminated a 3-step "stepladder" outlining an approach to treating pain in patients with cancer.
+The WHO has disseminated a 3-step "ladder" approach to treating pain in patients with cancer.
 While not specifically formulated for other types of patients in palliative care, the scheme is clearly applicable.
-According to the WHO:

-If pain occurs, there should be prompt oral administration of drugs in the following order: nonopioids (aspirin and acetaminophen); then, as necessary, mild opioids (codeine); then strong opioids such as morphine, until the patient is free of pain.
-To calm fears and anxiety, additional drugs – "adjuvants" – should be used.
-To maintain freedom from pain, drugs should be given "by the clock", rather than "on demand."
 This three-step approach of administering the right drug in the right dose at the right time is inexpensive and 80-90% effective.
-Surgical intervention on appropriate nerves may provide further pain relief if drugs are not wholly effective.6
+Surgical intervention on appropriate nerves may provide further pain relief if drugs are not wholly effective.
+[17]

-The stepladder approach has been questioned but is generally considered to be a valuable tool in guiding treatment of chronic cancer pain.
+The ladder approach has been questioned but is generally considered to be a valuable tool in guiding treatment of chronic cancer pain.
 The basic principle of reserving opioids for pain that cannot be successfully treated with nonopioids, and continuing nonopioid treatments when possible, is important for both patients with cancer and patients without cancer who are in palliative care settings.
 For a description of the ladder, see WHO's pain relief ladder.

 Patients in palliative care may present with chronic pain to an acute care setting early in the course of their disease.
 In that situation, as suggested by the WHO ladder, nonopioids or mild opioids are the most appropriate symptomatic pharmacological treatment.
 The initial treatment of pain that requires opioids should be with short-acting/rapid-onset preparations.
 More commonly, patients present with inadequately controlled chronic pain and are already receiving narcotic pain medication.
 In that circumstance, end-of-dose pain needs to be differentiated from breakthrough pain.